nikos230/big-data-2026/LLM_USAGE.md

 ## LLM Usage for report pdf file
-I did not use LLM for the report main body, but I used LLM for the Latex template (not text but general settings likes greek text support, how to define a table, etc..).
+I did not use LLM for the report main body, but I used LLM for the Latex template (not text but general settings like greek text support, how to define a table, etc..).

 ## LLM Usage for errors encountered
 I had installed Hadoop client and Spark in my main pc which has Ubuntu Linux 24.04.4 LTS (but upgraded in 26.04 LTS in June).
 So while installing many problems had been occured (like I had different version of Java and I had to define in the bigdata-env file that I have Java 21 and not 11) and LLM was used to solve them.